Renderhaf/Interpreter/README.md

 Rivd (Pronounced Rift) is a small programming language I created for this project

 ### Syntax
-Since Rivd is a high-level language, its syntax is pretty simple.
+Since Rivd is a high-level language, it's syntax is pretty simple.
 Its something between Javascipt and Python.
-Here are some Rivd code as an example:
+Here is some Rivd code as an example:

 ```go
 #This is a comment#